 It took everything I had to pull my self out of there.

 Two days after my fifteenth birthday, yet another boy at church made yet another comment about my weight.
 I was too chubby.
 The next day, I stopped eating.
-Within eight months, I dropped from 145 pounds down to 70.
+Within months, I dropped from 145 pounds down to 70.